Glen Mary Plantation: Honors

-Scenic America named Glen Mary to its Last Chance Landscapes in 2002–03, designating the plantation as one of top ten most threatened scenic landscapes in the US.
+Scenic America named Glen Mary to its Last Chance Landscapes in 2002–03, designating the plantation as one of the top ten most threatened scenic landscapes in the US.
 Meg McGuire, former president of Scenic America, said Glen Mary was placed on the list because it faced the threat of being destroyed by logging, and it is "typical of historic sites in which the site has been saved but the context is destroyed".
 The house was also named a National Treasure by Save America's Treasures, the White House Millennium Council's initiative to save America's cultural artifacts.
 Consultants on the project have included historian William Seale, who wrote the book on the White House for its bicentennial, and architect Charles A. Phillips, chief architect on the restoration of the Miles Brewton House in Charleston, South Carolina.
 Ian Firth, a faculty member with the University of Georgia College of Environment & Design is the landscape and garden consultant.